 - Handy carrying strap included

-All these features, combined with a pretty impressive 50 pound weight limit, landed the Summer Infant 3D Lite convenience stroller on our best strollers for 3 year olds and best strollers for 4 year old list.
-Check it out!
+All these features, combined with a pretty impressive 50 pound weight limit, landed the Summer Infant 3D Lite convenience stroller on our best strollers for 3-year-olds and best strollers for 4-year-old list.

 Back in the 80s, umbrella strollers were basic.
 An X-frame with some fabric and a lap buckle was all you got.
 It’s amazing to see that design morph into the comfort and safety offered by the Summer Infant 3D Lite Convenience Stroller.